patricklafrance/wmfnext-shell/README.md

 In this example, the `RootLayout` component is using the `useEventBusListener(eventName, callback, options)` hook to listen for increment events.

-There's 2 way to liste to events:
+There are 2 ways to liste to events:

 1. Use the `useEventBusListener()` hook as we did in the previous example.
 It's convenient for components as the listener will be disposed automatically when the components is disposed.